muhammad-tamim/css-notes/README.md

 ```

 ### 14.3. absolute:
-When we apply position: absolute to an element, it is completely removed from its original position in the document flow.
-This allows us to move it around freely using properties like top, right, bottom, and left to base on her parent frame.
+When we apply position: absolute to an element, it is completely removed from its original position in the document flow and is positioned relative to the nearest ancestor that has a non-static position (usually relative, absolute, or fixed).This allows us to move it around freely using properties like top, right, bottom, and left to base on her parent frame.
 However, since the element is no longer part of the normal flow, its original space is not reserved, causing other elements to shift and fill the gap.

 ![](./assets/images/absolute.png)